fstab/promagent/README.md

 The `ServletHook` in the `promagent-example` project prevents this by tracking the current stack depth, so the `http_requests_total` metric counts the actual number of HTTP requests.
 Future Promagent versions will provide a more flexible `@Hook` annotation so users can configure if the Hook should be invoked for nested calls or not.

+While this section uses HTTP servlets to explain the Hook life cycle, the same principle does also make sens for other scenarios, like JDBC queries.

+However, Promagent relies on Thread-based request processing and does currently not support reactive applications.

 ### The Hook's Constructor Parameter

 Most applications use static variables to maintain Prometheus metrics, as described in the [Prometheus Client Library for Java](https://github.com/prometheus/client_java) documentation: